fadoss/umaudemc/README.md

 The previous methods for assigning probabilities can also be used for statistical model checking with the `scheck` command, except the `mdp-` variants since they do not make sense in this context.
-Moreover, the `strategy` tool follows a simulation semantics that differs from the standard one on conditionals, where backtracking is not considered.
-The additional `strategy-full` method maintains the original semantics but needs to expand the whole graph before starting the simulation.
+Moreover, the additional `strategy-fast` method follows a local simulation semantics without backtracking for strategies that are free of failures and unquantified nondeterminism.
+The semantics of the strategy may not be respected if these conditions are not met, when the standard `strategy` method is advised.
 Finally, the `pmaude` assignment method allows simulating [PMaude](https://doi.org/10.1016/j.entcs.2005.10.040) specifications.